About This Project

 As trees have come down from storms, age, and disease, we've lost the shade that once kept our homes cool.
 I know that when older homes start showing their age, our first instinct is to slash and burn.
 Add different windows.
 Tear things down.
 But what we should really be doing is reclaiming the heat mitigation strategies that were already here.
 These gorgeous mid-century ranch homes were designed to stay cool.
 We just need to restore what made them work.

-I applied for this grant for one simple reason: my trees died and I'm not in a financial place to replace them.
+I applied for this grant for one simple reason: I want to keep this district cool.
 This website, the eligibility bot, and the tree placement tool?
 I built those to make this process easier for all of us.

 Join me in bringing the shade back.